feast-dev/feast/docs/getting-started/concepts/data-ingestion.md

 <summary>Code example: programmatic scheduled materialization</summary>

-This snippet creates a feature store object which points to the registry (which knows of all defined features) and the online store (DynamoDB in this case), and&#x20;
+This snippet creates a feature store object which points to the registry (which knows of all defined features) and the online store (DynamoDB in this case), and

 ```python
 # Define Python callable